-EAST LANSING, Mich. – The Michigan State University Department of Forestry is continuing to build its partnership with Detroit-based science research organization Ecotek Lab, now providing hands-on lab experience to high schoolers once a month.
+EAST LANSING, Mich. – The Michigan State University Department of Forestry is continuing to build its partnership with Detroit-based science research organization Ecotek Lab.
+For they are now providing hands-on lab experience.
+That’s to high schoolers once a month.

-MSU Forestry is a proud collaborator of Ecotek Lab.
+In addition, MSU Forestry is a proud collaborator of Ecotek Lab.
 The focus is on understanding the importance of diversity in natural resources and providing opportunities and connections.
-That’s through which Detroit youth can pursue higher education careers in natural resources and sustainable bioproducts.
+That’s through which Detroit youth can pursue higher education careers.
+Also in natural resources and sustainable bioproducts.

-Ecotek Lab, a recruiting partner of MSU Forestry since 2019, is a research and innovation laboratory made up of aspiring student scientists and engineers from major urban centers.
+Ecotek Lab, a recruiting partner of MSU Forestry since 2019.
+It’s a research and innovation laboratory.
+Thereby made up of aspiring student scientists and engineers from major urban centers.

-“This partnership provides a unique opportunity to expose Detroit’s youth to educational and career development opportunities in natural resources and sustainable bioproducts.
-This integrated program of experiential learning, academic training, and mentoring can increase the likelihood of students applying for, undertaking, and completing STEM-based undergraduate degrees,” said Justin Kunkle, MSU Forestry Director of Undergraduate Studies.
+“This partnership provides a unique opportunity to expose Detroit’s youth to educational and career development opportunities.
+For that’s in natural resources and sustainable bioproducts.
+This integrated program of experiential learning, academic training, and mentoring.
+For it can increase the likelihood of students applying for, undertaking.
+Also the completing STEM-based undergraduate degrees.”
+This was said by Justin Kunkle, MSU Forestry Director of Undergraduate Studies.

 Ecotek scientists made up of middle and high school students, explore challenging projects and areas of study.
 They are preparing them for college-level advancement and providing a foundation for a rewarding career in the scientific world.

 “I started the lab back in 2005 with the expectation that kids in urban communities didn’t necessarily get an appreciation for innovation.
 They would consume what came out of companies and labs but they wouldn’t necessarily appreciate what that meant to really do it on their own,” said Dr. Keith Young, CEO, and Founder of Ecotek Lab.